cabalamat/frambozenapp/doc/fk.md

 ```py
 bCopy = find_one({'title': "Animal Farm"})
 ```

 You could get the author_id by: `bCopy.author_id`.
 You can get the author document from its `_id`, i.e.:
 ```py
 theAuthor = Author.getDoc(bCopy.author_id)
 ```

-But the usual way is `bCopy.author`.
+But there is a shortcut: the usual way is `bCopy.author`.
 From here you can access the author's fields, e.g.:
 ```py
 bCopy.author.name #=> "George Orwell"
 ```